toolness/cat-in-the-coop/README.md

 Having zero experience with Godot, this thing is kind of a mess, but we learned a lot!
 Yay.

+## Quick start

+This game was created with Godot 3.2.3 and Blender 2.91.0.

+The deployment scripts were created with Node v14, though it's likely that other versions will work fine too.

+If you change materials in Blender, or the `import_cooper_hewitt.gd` script (which modifies materials upon import), note that you may need to uncheck the "Materials -> Keep on Reimport" checkbox in the Godot import settings in order for the new changes to take.
+Be sure to re-check this checbkox before you save, though.

 ## Credits

 This is a game by T-Sub Squiggle.